raquelacevedo/Employee-Tracker/README.md

 ## Setup/Installation Requirements

 * Clone this repository.
-* Open repositories in your terminal.
+* Open repository in your terminal.
 * Use the create_employee.sql file to create the database in MySql and seed_data.sql from the db folder to populate the data.
 * NPM Install in order to use the following packages: MySQL, Inquirer , util and console.table
 * Command line: node server.js to get the app up and running.